sharhan-alhassan/backupdb/README.md

 backupdb
 =========

-An open-source CLI tool for backing up RDS Locally or to Amazon S3 bucket
+An open-source CLI tool for backing up RDS(PostgreSQL) Locally or to Amazon S3 bucket

 ## Usage
 You will pass in the following on the command line: